Experienced Lumbar Disk Injury Lawyer

 There are five (5) lumbar vertebrae located in the lower back.
-The nerves in the lumbar area send signals to the low back, buttocks, and legs.
-A "complete" lumbar disc injury will result in paraplegia, the inability to move or have sensation in one's legs.
+The nerves in the lumbar area send signals to the low back, buttocks and legs.
+A “complete” lumbar disk injury will result in paraplegia, the inability to move or have sensation in one’s legs.

-An "incomplete" lumbar disc injury can result in loss of sensation and movement or weakness and loss of agility so in some cases even those with an incomplete injury will find it helpful or necessary to use a walker or a wheelchair.
+An “incomplete” lumbar disk injury can result in loss of sensation and movement or weakness and loss of agility.
+So, in some cases even those with an incomplete injury will find it helpful or necessary to use a walker or a wheelchair.

-Other typical problems faced by persons with lumbar disc injuries include:
+Other typical problems faced by persons with lumbar disk injuries include:

 - Incontinence and/or bowel problems

 - Blood clots

 The Importance Of Rehabilitation For Lumbar Spine Injury